shrikeinfosec/Writeups/Markdown Files/THM - Wreath.md

 Assuming that the system is running Windows Defender (given it is a Windows machine), the actual payload needs to avoid triggering Defender.

-To do that, we need to obfuscate the payload with base64 encoding.
+To do that, we need to obfuscate the payload with base64 encoding and escape any dollar signs so that it runs properly in our bash terminal.

 Starting Payload:
 ```php